SalmanGassem/Capstone-Project/README.md

 ### Conclusion

-The USA Model was abale to achieve such an impressive R2 Score due to the fact that it had more features, better data correlations, and higher number of rows.
+The USA Model was able to achieve such an impressive R2 Score due to the fact that it had more features, better data correlations, and higher number of rows.
 This proves the potential of applying this approach to the Saudi market once better, and higher quality data is collected.